Ahmad152/AidScale-Mobile-Application/README.md

 This repository is part of the <a href="https://github.com/Ahmad152/AidScale-Project">AidScale project</a>, specifically this repository is dedicated to the mobile/web application code.

-Flutter project that suppurt AidScale project by adjasting data in the project firebase, the app suppurt in deffernt ways:
+Flutter project that supports AidScale project by adjusting data in the project firebase, the app supports in deffernt ways:
 - reading and showing data from the firebase
 - analyzing data and showing statistics
-- updating data that effect the project prosses
+- updating data that effects the project prosses

 ## Getting Started